 The Cost: The one bedroom suites in the Willowbrook complex go from $132 per night.

-The Location: Split Rock Resort is located near the junction of I-80 and I-476 (the Northeast Extension of the Pennsylvania Turnpike) in Pennsylvania’s Poconos Mountains.
+The Location: The resort is located near the junction of I-80 and I-476 (the Northeast Extension of the Pennsylvania Turnpike) in Pennsylvania’s Poconos Mountains.
 It’s about two hour drive west of New York City and an hour and a half drive north of Philadelphia.

 The Transportation: The resort is best reached via private car and there is ample parking available at the resort.

-The Airport Transfer: Split Rock Resort is located 48 miles from the Lehigh Valley International Airport (ABE).
+The Airport Transfer: The resort is located 48 miles from the Lehigh Valley International Airport (ABE).
 The nearest major airports are Newark Liberty International (EWR) and Philadelphia International (PHL) – both airports are exactly 102 miles from the resort.

 The Address: 100 Moseywood Road, Lake Harmony, PA 18624